 Goals of the first problem interview:

 Know the process.
 How do users deal with the problem without your solution?
 You need to understand the whole process.
-If you are going to change the process, you need to understand how they do it today, where they have to fight, where they need help and what alternatives they use.
-Only basing on that knowledge and understanding, you will be able to provide something valuable.
+If you are going to change the process, you need to understand how they do it today, where they have to fight, where they need help, and what alternatives they use.
+Only based on that knowledge and understanding, you will be able to provide something valuable.

 Inspire the user.
 When you show your users that you can help and provide something that will make their lives easier, you will find that many of them will be more than happy to help you, too.
 And it is the voice of your users that is the most important advisor you should listen to.

 Get involved!
 Conducting problem interviews, remember that your role is to find people who will become the first users of your app in the future.
-When you come back to them with the solution, they'll spend some time to test it if they feel it's something they really need.
+When you come back to them with the solution, they’ll spend some time testing it if they feel it’s something they need.

-Don't suggest the answer.
-Ask your users questions about how does the process look like today, what they do and how they do it, what they struggle with, what tools they use.
+Don’t suggest the answer.
+Ask your users questions about how the process looks like today, what they do and how they do it, what they struggle with, and what tools they use.

 Ask open questions about their problems.